KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is thrown when a password does not meet complexity requirements.

-    throw [System.DirectoryServices.AccountManagement.PasswordException]::New("This exception is thrown when a password does not meet complexity requirements.")
+    throw [System.DirectoryServices.AccountManagement.PasswordException]::New('This exception is thrown when a password does not meet complexity requirements.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.DirectoryServices.AccountManagement.PasswordException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.DirectoryServices.AccountManagement.PasswordException.aspx)